AlishaShahane/units_converter_extension/RESULTS.md

 ## Analysis
 In white box testing, the tester assumes the role of a software developer and the three metrics that matter most to them are documentation, code readability and ability to add a new feature.
 From the graph, it is evident that testers found the code and documentation quite readable, but there is a weak correlation between code readability and their ability to add a new feature.
 The ability to add a new feature is dependent on the familiarity of the tester with JavaScript.
 Thus, testers who were familiar with JavaScript were more likely to add a new feature as compared to others.

+In black box testing, the tester assumes the role of a user.
+He does not need to have knowledge about the working of the software.
+Thus, the metrics which matter most to him are ease of installation and usability.
+A black box tester is a correct audience to see future investment scope of a product as well.
+From the graphs we can observe that the ease of execution and usability is high, but less people are likely to invest in the product.

 ## Conclusions

 ## Threats to validity